GUE-CYBER-LIMITED/digital-skills-for-marketing/02_digital_marketing_basics/what_is_digital_marketing.md

 - **Wider Reach:** Access global audiences.
 - **Cost-Effective:** Often more affordable than traditional marketing.
 - **Measurable Results:** Track the effectiveness of campaigns in real-time.
-# Module 2: Digital Marketing Basics

-Welcome to **Module 2: Digital Marketing Basics**!
-In this module, you’ll discover how businesses and creators use the internet to reach people, promote products, and build communities.
-Designed for beginners with no tech or marketing background, these lessons use simple language, fun analogies, and hands-on activities tailored for your **Windows computer** or **Android phone**.
-Building on Module 1’s foundations (computers, internet, websites), we’ll explore digital marketing, search engine optimization (SEO), content creation, social media marketing, and wrap up with a conclusion.
-By the end, you’ll understand how to share ideas online and try basic marketing yourself.
-Let’s get started!

----

 # Lesson 1: What is Digital Marketing?